1989–90 Port Vale F.C. season: Second Division

 In April, Rudge sold David Riley to Peterborough United for £40,000, whilst £20,000 was spent bringing in left-sided forward Gary McKinstrey from Portadown.
 On 11 April, Vale came from two goals down to win 3–2 at Middlesbrough with Beckford scoring a brace.
 The club's play-off dreams were killed off by a 2–1 defeat from fourth-placed Newcastle United, after which only two points were won from the final four games.
 Despite this the supporters held popular player Neil Aspin aloft following the team's final home game (a 2–1 defeat to Sunderland).
 The final game was a goalless draw with Oxford United at the Manor Ground, which was enough to ensure a top-half finish.
 The team were taken on a trip to Spain for their efforts, whilst rivals Stoke were relegated.

 They finished in eleventh place with 61 points, their highest finish since 1933–34.
 Darren Beckford was top-scorer with 21 goals in all competitions, with Nicky Cross and Robbie Earle bagged 15 and 12 goals respectively.
 The average home attendance of 8,978 was the highest since 1963–64.
 The players were taken on a holiday to Spain as a reward for their efforts.
 Rudge retained the entire playing staff at the end of the season.

 Finances

 The club's shirt sponsors were ABC Minolta Copiers.
+The club made over £200,000 from the FA Cup matches with Derby County.